Photography Booking Pipeline Planner

 What's a good inquiry-to-booking conversion rate?

 Industry averages vary by photography type: Wedding photographers typically see 15-30%, portrait photographers 25-50%, real estate 40-70%.
-Higher rates usually come from: (1) qualified referrals, (2) strong portfolio alignment, (3) clear pricing displayed, (4) fast response time.
-Below 15% suggests pricing, positioning, or response issues.
+Higher rates usually come from qualified referrals, strong portfolio alignment, clear pricing, and fast response time.

 How does seasonality affect photography income?

 Most photography niches have dramatic seasonal swings.
-Weddings peak in May-October (1.5-2x volume), portraits peak in October-December (holiday cards) and April-May (spring/graduation), real estate follows housing market (spring peak).
-Winter months (Jan-Feb) are typically 30-50% slower.
-Plan your finances around these cycles.
+Weddings peak in May-October, portraits peak around holiday and graduation seasons, and real estate often follows spring housing demand.
+Winter months can be 30-50% slower.

 Why is editing time so important for pricing?

 Editing often takes 2-5x more time than shooting.
 A 1-hour portrait session might need 3-4 hours of culling, editing, and delivery.
-A wedding (8 hours shooting) might require 20-40 hours of editing.
-If you price only based on shoot time, you're dramatically underestimating your true hourly rate.
+If you price only around shoot time, you are underestimating your true hourly rate.

 This planner uses simplified models.
 Actual results depend on your market, marketing effectiveness, portfolio quality, and client experience.
 Seasonality patterns vary by location and niche.
 This is not financial advice.